rails/rails/guides/source/active_record_querying.md

 Order.select("date(created_at) as ordered_date, sum(price) as total_price").group("date(created_at)")
 ```

-And this will give you a single +Order+ object for each date where there are orders in the database.
+And this will give you a single `Order` object for each date where there are orders in the database.

 The SQL that would be executed would be something like this: